 Tickets for Royal Ascot

-There are three levels of tickets for each day of Royal Ascot: Silver Ring tickets, Grandstand tickets and Royal Enclosure badges.
+There are four levels of tickets for Royal Ascot:

-- Silver Ring tickets are the cheapest tickets to Royal Ascot.
+- Windsor Enclosure tickets are the cheapest tickets.
 There is no formal dress code, so it's a great way to catch all the racing action on a budget.

-- Grandstand tickets give you access to excellent facilities and entertainment, including military bands and a traditional sing-a-long after racing each day.
+- Queen Anne Enclosure tickets give you access to excellent facilities and entertainment, including military bands and a traditional sing-along after racing each day.

 - Access to the Royal Enclosure at Ascot is restricted to those who have been sponsored for membership.
 Overseas visitors may also apply to their embassy or high commission for badges.

 Ascot Racecourse is in Ascot, in Berkshire, about 30 miles (48km) from London.
 It takes around 50 minutes to travel to Ascot Racecourse by car or train from London.